MBaramia/blocktracker/README.md

-# Cryptocurrency Dashboard
+# Cryptocurrency Tracker

-This is a web application that provides a dashboard for monitoring cryptocurrency prices.
-It allows users to view a list of cryptocurrencies, their current prices, and a chart displaying the price change over the past 24 hours.
+This is a web application that provides a service for monitoring cryptocurrency prices.
+It allows users to view a list of cryptocurrencies, their current prices, and a chart displaying the price change over the past 24 hours, using real time data from the CoinGecko API

 ## Features